eljefe303030/Melius/README.md

 ## Requirements
 * I have tested this on both a AMD 3600/AMD Radeon RX 580 and AMD 5700X3D/AMD 7800 XT and on both systems it works well without any noticeable drops in FPS.
 Planet textures can take a second to load, this may be mitigated with a faster SSD.
 * Your computer will need to meet at least the [minimum requirements specified by Bethesda](https://help.bethesda.net/#en/answer/60442)
-* Your graphics card should have at least:

-  For full HD and 1440p = 8GB

-  For UWQHD and 4k = 16GB

 * Installation folder takes up approx 93GB and the download folder takes up another 88GB.
 A total of 181GB is needed, including temporary installation files, if both folders are on one drive.
 * Language set to English.
 * You need the latest Steam version (1.14.74.0) of the game.